hashicorp/consul-terraform-sync/README.md

 [![CircleCI](https://circleci.com/gh/hashicorp/consul-terraform-sync/tree/master.svg?style=svg&circle-token=a88491ffa8b02149fc483c29c6b8b91ed771f5a5)](https://circleci.com/gh/hashicorp/consul-terraform-sync/tree/master)

-# Consul NIA
+# Consul Terraform Sync

-NIA stands for Network Infrastructure Automation.
-Consul NIA is a service-oriented tool for managing network infrastructure near real-time.
-Consul NIA runs as a daemon and integrates the network topology maintained by your Consul cluster with your network infrastructure to dynamically secure and connect services.
+Consul Terraform Sync (just Sync from here on) is a service-oriented tool for managing network infrastructure near real-time.
+Sync runs as a daemon and integrates the network topology maintained by your Consul cluster with your network infrastructure to dynamically secure and connect services.

 ## Community Support
 If you have questions about how `consul-terraform-sync` works, its capabilities or anything other than a bug or feature request (use github's issue tracker for those), please see our community support resources.